-2022 2021
+2023 2022

-Balance as of January 1 \$ 6,082 \$ 6,057
+Balance as of January 1 \$ 5,828 \$ 6,082

-Additions to tax positions related to prior years 2 29
+Additions to tax positions related to prior years 108 2

-Subtractions to tax positions related to prior years (256) (4)
+Subtractions to tax positions related to prior years (731) (256)

-Balance as of December 31 \$ 5,828 \$ 6,082
+Balance as of December 31 \$ 5,205 \$ 5,828

-Included in these unrecognized tax benefits of \$5.8 million and \$6.1 million at December 31, 2022 and 2021, respectively, were \$5.0 million and \$5.3 million of tax benefits at December 31, 2022 and 2021, respectively, that, if recognized, would reduce our annual effective tax rate.
-We accrued no interest or penalties related to the unrecognized tax benefits during 2022.
-We do not expect our unrecognized tax benefits to increase or decrease materially in 2023.
+Included in these unrecognized tax benefits of \$5.2 million and \$5.8 million at December 31, 2023 and 2022, respectively, were \$5.2 million and \$5.0 million of tax benefits at December 31, 2023 and 2022, respectively, that, if recognized, would reduce our annual effective tax rate.
+We accrued no interest or penalties related to the unrecognized tax benefits during 2023.
+We do not expect our unrecognized tax benefits to increase or decrease materially in 2024.

-As a part of the transfer pricing structure in the normal course of business, the REIT enters into transactions with certain TRSs, such as leasing transactions, other capital financing and allocation of general and administrative costs, which transactions are intended to comply with the IRS and foreign tax authority transfer pricing rules.
+As a part of the transfer pricing structure in the normal course of business, the REIT enters into transactions with certain TRSs, such as leasing and sub-management transactions, other capital financing and allocation of general and administrative costs, which transactions are intended to comply with the IRS and foreign tax authority transfer pricing rules.